NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

   <img src="https://github.com/NanoCommons/tutorials/tree/master/ACEnano%20manuals/Images/Home_page.png" width="500" title= "Home page">
 </p>

 <dd>3.
 By clicking the button *Add a new protocol*, a new page is displayed (Fig. 3.
-Add a new protocol page), containing the description of the different type of protocols (in a questionnaire-like format) which can be added to the database:
+Add a new protocol page), containing the description of the different type of protocols (in a questionnaire-like format) which can be added to the database:<dd>
   - Sample preparation protocol
   - Measurement protocol
   - Data treatment protocol